brunofullstack/hubsty_woo_mass_upload/readme.txt

 License: GNU/GPL for more info see license.txt included with plugin License URI: http://www.gnu.org/licenseses/gpl-2.0.html

-Woocommerce Marketplace Product Mass Upload allows you to uplaod products in mass number using csv.
+Hubsty Woocommerce Marketplace Product Mass Upload allows you to uplaod products in mass number using csv.

 == Description ==